sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     <!-- border -->![MDK](img-1.7.png)

     >`$(D,{CreatedAt},'','',{format:'medium'})` is an expression of how to format a date, end result would be like June 20, 2020.
 By default it will be formatted to the device's locale setting.
-More details on Date Formatter is available in [documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/development/property-binding/i18n-formatter.html#date-formatter).
+More details on Date Formatter is available in the [documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/development/property-binding/i18n-formatter.html#date-formatter).

     ><!-- border -->![MDK](img-1.8.gif)